|

 CoolCD Studio

-you insert a new disc CoolCD tries to read its description from the local
+new disc CoolCD tries to read its description from the local database.

-database.
-If it fails (disc is not stored in the local database) CoolCD
+If it fails (disc is not stored in the local database) CoolCD tries to

-tries to download its description from Internet (CDDB server).
-This is
+download its description from Internet (CDDB server).
+This is the default

 Downloads and Submissions.